andibraeu/helmcharts/charts/music-assistant-server/README.md

 This Helm chart installs a Music Assistant Server in your Kubernetes cluster.
 Music Assistant is a powerful media server for integrating music streaming services and controlling devices in your home network.

+The server always runs as a single replica to maintain proper state management.

 ## Installation

 ```bash